Precision level assessment and grouping of students

 We offer quality and measurable success

 A student’s progress can be measured and awarded certificates for their hard work most easily when the course goal is set for students to pass one of the many available examinations designed for general English, business English or for university entry requirements.
-See here for an overview.
+Please visit our dedicated IELTS pages.

-Although preparing for an exam can be a great motivator for students, it is not always a priority for our students or the companies they work for.
+Although preparing for an exam can be a great motivator for students, it is not always a priority for all of our students or the companies they work for.

 Development can also occur when students learn what interests them most.
 We teach using various kinds of coursebooks – whether they are ones which concentrate on general English or business English.
 Companies sometimes allow students to decide together as a group what will motivate them best.
 Students in such classes are given tests on a periodic basis to help show students the progress they make along the way.